Assortment of French craft beer bottles and glasses.

 5. Bapbap Originale

-• Overall Impression: A well-balanced pale ale with a pleasant sweetness and hop finish.
+• Overall: a balanced pale ale with a pleasant sweetness and hoppy finish

 6. Jenlain Blonde